 - i.
-ESG scores, as calculated by Sustainalytics - ii.
+ESG scores, as sourced from Sustainalytics' ESG Rating dataset - ii.
 Product involvement in: Conventional Oil & Gas, Unconventional Oil & Gas (Arctic Oil and Gas Exploration, Oil Sands and Shale Energy) and Thermal Coal

 If any of the fields i) to ii) above have missing information for a stock, then that company is not eligible for selection.